Fourth Industrial Revolution: Industry applications

 The aerospace industry has sometimes been characterised as "too low volume for extensive automation".
 However, Industry 4.0 principles have been investigated by several aerospace companies, and technologies have been developed to improve productivity where the upfront cost of automation cannot be justified.
 One example of this is the aerospace parts manufacturer Meggitt PLC's M4 project.

 The increasing use of the industrial internet of things is referred to as Industry 4.0 at Bosch, and generally in Germany.
 Applications include machines that can predict failures and trigger maintenance processes autonomously or self-organised coordination that react to unexpected changes in production. in 2017, Bosch launched the Connectory, a Chicago, Illinois based innovation incubator that specializes in IoT, including Industry 4.0.

 Industry 4.0 inspired Innovation 4.0, a move toward digitisation for academia and research and development.
-In 2017, the £81M Materials Innovation Factory (MIF) at the University of Liverpool opened as a center for computer aided materials science, where robotic formulation, data capture, and modelling are being integrated into development practices.
+In 2017, the £81M Materials Innovation Factory (MIF) at the University of Liverpool opened as a centre for computer aided materials science, where robotic formulation, data capture, and modelling are being integrated into development practices.

-Criticism

-With the consistent development of automation of everyday tasks, some saw the benefit in the exact opposite of automation where self-made products are valued more than those that involved automation.
-This valuation is named the IKEA effect, a term coined by Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke.
-Another problem that is expected to accelerate with the growth of IR4 is the prevalence of mental disorders, a known issue within high-tech operators.
-Also, the IR4 has sparked significant criticism regarding AI bias and ethical issues, as algorithms used in decision-making processes often perpetuate existing social inequalities, disproportionately impacting marginalized groups while lacking transparency and accountability.

 Future

 Industry 5.0

 Industry 5.0 has been proposed as a strategy to create a paradigm shift for an industrial landscape in which the primary focus should no longer be on increasing efficiency, but rather on promoting the well-being of society and sustainability of the economy and industrial production.
-This shift in production that appears more “human friendly” is the expected outcome of Industry 4.0 (less labor, less facilities, less materials) evolving towards smaller localized flexible JIT manufacturing facilities since long distance transportation and distribution will become the greater remaining costs to reduce.
+This shift in production that appears more "human friendly" is the expected outcome of Industry 4.0 (less labour, less facilities, less materials) evolving towards smaller localized flexible JIT manufacturing facilities since long distance transportation and distribution will become the greater remaining costs to reduce.